genghk79/Sudoku-Solver/README.md

 Two different solvers have been coded:
 1. A solver that uses conventional Sudoku strategies to systematically eliminate possibilities, and
 2. A brute-force solver that uses the backtracking algorithm.

+## How to use

+You can run the Sudoku solver just by running `main.py` in Python and following the instructions.
+A sample puzzle (saved in the file `last_used_puzzle.txt`) can be loaded for quick testing.

+Or you could just try the browser-based version here: [My Sudoku Solver](https://sudoku-solver-6hoqkygtns5gqgxnkr2bnc.streamlit.app/)

 ## Data Structure